 - Mix your seasonings together - in our case, salt and pepper

 - Season all sides of the ribeye liberally

-- Place the steak into a heavy-duty freezer bag
+- Place the steak into a heavy-duty freezer bag or sous vide bags

 - Place 2 tablespoons butter into the bag (1 tablespoons per side)

 - Without letting water into the bag, submerge it into water to force the air out around the steak and seal the bag and set aside

 - When your sous vide comes up to temperature, place steak in and cook for at least 1.5 hours

 - Remove steak from bag and pat dry with paper towels